-- 01. Number of employees: 1066 permanent employees as on 31st March 2020 - 02.
-Number of employees on temporary / contractual / casual basis: 524 as on 31st March 2020 - 03.
-Number of permanent women employees: 1 as on 31st March 2020 - 04.
-Number of permanent employees with disabilities: 6 as on 31st March 2020 - 05.
+- 01. Number of employees: 1121 permanent employees as on 31st March 2022 - 02.
+Number of employees on temporary/contractual/casual basis: 509 as on 31st March 2022 - 03.
+Number of permanent women employees: 1 as on 31st March 2022 - 04.
+Number of permanent employees with disabilities: 3 as on 31st March 2022 - 05.
 Recognition of employee association by the Management: Yes - 06.
-Percentage of permanent employees who are members of the recognised employee associations: - 100% of permanent employees in the workmen category. - 07.
-Number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment, discriminatory employment in 2019-20 and pending as on 31st March 2020: Nil
+Percentage of permanent employees who are members of the recognised employee associations: 100% of permanent employees in the workmen category. - 07.
+Number of complaints relating to child labour, forced labour, involuntary labour, sexual harassment, discriminatory employment in 2021-22 and pending as on 31st March 2022: Nil

-08. Percentage of employees given safety and skill up-gradation training last year: Safety being one of our core values we are committed to continuous improvement of our safety performance.
+08. Percentage of employees given safety and skill up-gradation training last year:

+Safety being one of our core values, we are committed to continuous improvement of our safety performance.
 We believe that providing safe workplace is our key responsibility.
 We make sure that our premises, operations, and systems are safe.
 We have a safety policy which covers all our manufacturing plants and office buildings.
 We are constantly looking for ways to strengthen our safety performance across facilities and locations.
 We provide safety training to newly joined employees and refresher safety training is conducted periodically.

-Skill upgradations also part of our strategic plan where employees are identified based on the need and provided the training across all the levels.
+Skill upgradations, also forms part of our strategic plan, wherein employees are identified based on the need and the training is provided across all the levels.
 Now we are providing the training through digital model also.